Subscription billing

-California’s automatic renewal law (ARL) is consumer-protection legislation regulating aspects of subscription billing and online cancellation.
 If your business offers subscription services to consumers in California, the law applies to you (with some exceptions).

 This post offers guidance to B2C subscription-based businesses in SaaS, digital media and ecommerce to help you maintain compliance with the ARL.
+Recent additions from the 2024 “click to cancel” amendment are called out in each section.

 Disclaimer: The guidance provided herein is for informational and educational purposes only and does not constitute legal advice.
 Please consult a legal/compliance representative when implementing subscription compliance policies and practices.